mmerabet42/ft_lexiq/README.md

 ## Adding rules

 As told earlier with the concept of rules, we can add rules by ourselves.
-This can be done with various methods.

-#### RGX_ADD a rule
+#### Only one rule

 The RGX_ADD flag adds one rule, by taking the `regex` parameter as the rule name and the `string` parameter as the regex definition.